A Ginger & Epsom Salt Detox Bath That May Help Ease Your Cold

 There are plenty of research-backed benefits of Epsom salt baths—Epsom salts are actually made of magnesium sulfate, so the bath is a very mild form of magnesium therapy—and a few relate to common cold symptoms.
-For starters, there's evidence to suggest that an Epsom salt bath can boost your mood by increasing serotonin production—it may not be a cure, but an improved mood while you're sick does certainly help your outlook.
-They can also soothe mild aches and pains.
+For starters, there's evidence to suggest that an Epsom salt bath can boost your mood by increasing serotonin production1—it may not be a cure, but an improved mood while you're sick does certainly help your outlook.
+They can also soothe mild aches and pains2.

-Also take into account the heat: Studies show that heat therapy (like saunas or hot baths) can increase circulation in the body.
+Also take into account the heat: Studies show that heat therapy (like saunas or hot baths) can increase circulation in the body8.
 Improved circulation can help your immune system overall because it helps carry immune-supporting cells throughout the body.
 Also: Sweating is one of the best (and cheapest) ways to help support your body's natural detox systems.

 Erin Motz is a writer, yoga instructor, and co-founder of Bad Yogi.
 She received her degree from the University of South Florida and her work has appeared in the Chicago Tribune, Huffington Post, and Yoga Magazine.
 She lives in Tampa, Florida.